Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 14) FISH WASTE IS NOT SUFFICIENT

-The scale is a problem if you want to use aquaponics on large scale production.
+The scale is a problem if you want to use aquaponics in large-scale production.
 A very small aquaponics operation produces just enough nitrogen waste for only 30 acres of lettuce if all the other nutrients are available in sufficient quantity.

 Building and maintaining an Aquaponics system is not as easy as it seems.
 There are many variables that come into consideration.
 However, these are the 15 most common problems which you could possibly encounter with your aquaponics system.